vckyou/Reforestation/README.md

-## When do doctors get angry?
-When they run out of patients.
+## Why was ten scared of seven?
+Because seven ate nine.